AndrewKeig/express-validation/README.md

 #setup
 In order to setup and use express-validation consider the following simple express application.
 It has a single route; configured to use the ```express-validation``` middleware; it accepts as input ```validation.login```; which are the validation rules we have defined for this route.

+####Note: prior to version 0.3.0, we returned a json error response straight out of the middleware, this changed in 0.3.0, so you will need to add an express error handler.

 ```
 var express = require('express')
   , validate = require('express-validation')
   , http = require('http')
   , validation = require('./validation')
   , app = express();
+I
 app.use(express.bodyParser());
 app.set('port', 3000);

 app.post('/login', validate(validation.login), function(req, res){
     res.json(200);
+});

+//error handler, required as of 0.3.0
+app.use(function(err, req, res, next){
+  res.status(400).json(err);
 });

 http.createServer(app);